Prior knowledge of Spanish required:

 Successful completion of Spanish 3 qualifies students to progress to Spanish 4.Link opens in a new window

 By the end of the module, students should be able to:

-- apply a basic knowledge of grammar appropriate to the level
+- apply knowledge of grammar appropriate to the level.

-- understand texts dealing with descriptions of events and feelings, and with work-related language
+- understand texts dealing with descriptions of events and feelings, and with work-related language.

-- produce text on topics which are familiar or of personal interest
+- produce text on topics which are familiar or of personal interest.

 By the end of the course, students should be able to perform many tasks at Level B1 Independent user (threshold) of the Common European Framework.

 The syllabus will include the following:

 - Weather, cardinal points and seasons.

 This module will cover revision and extension of the use of the preterite, perfect and imperfect tenses to recount past events in a range of situations, the future tense, the conditional tense, the imperative tense, the use of direct and indirect objects pronouns, the difference between por and para and the subjunctive tense to give advice, make recommendations and express wishes.